 When you think of externalities, think of the smoker who smokes despite the harm it may cause to others from 2nd hand smoke.
 The harm to the victims of the 2nd hand smoking can be considered an externality.

 Externalities, for the most part, are completely ignored when buying, making, or consuming a good.
 For example, let’s think about buying a t-shirt.
 When you buy a new shirt from your favorite clothing store, you don’t take into account the many resources required to make that shirt.
-The land used to grow the cotton, the fertilizer spent on the cotton crop, the excess fabric that was wasted when the shirt was made, the factory’s pollution when creating the shirt, the gas burnt for shipping the shirt here, all the workers that may have been harmed in the process, the water and detergent used to keep the shirt clean, and the final cost of throwing out the shirt once it’s inevitably no longer wearable.
+The land used to grow the cotton, the fertilizer spent on the cotton crop, the excess fabric that was wasted when the shirt was made, the factory’s pollution when creating the shirt, the gas burnt for shipping the shirt here, all the workers that may have been harmed in the process, the water and detergent used to keep the shirt clean, and the final cost of throwing out the shirt in a landfill once it’s inevitably no longer wearable.

 Externalities are a true cost whether you are directly impacted or not.